atmospheric courtyard Biergarten

 Output: 8500 HL

 Founded in 1731, this is a true monastic brewery with beer still brewed by Franciscan monks.
 Staying in the monastery is possible and very reasonable but it’s a bit of a monastic experience as everything closes at 8:00 in the evening.
 Rooms are comfortable but a bit spartan with no entertainment and if crucifixes on the wall bother you, this might not be for you.
 That said, it’s a great way to enjoy their excellent beer and food at very reasonable prices.
 I’ve stayed there a couple times and quite enjoyed it.
-It’s a very peaceful and pretty area and once the daytime crowds head back down the nearly 1000 meter hill, a good night’s sleep is assured, especially if you’ve had a few of their beers!
+It’s a very peaceful and pretty area and once the daytime crowds head back down the nearly 1000 meter hill, a good night’s sleep is assured, especially if you’ve had a few of their beers! (please note, as of a 2021 overnight visit, the rooms have been somewhat updated but the prices have gone up quite a bit)

 My first visit was a long time ago with my then girlfriend (now wife) who was gracious enough to drive me there in her car.
 It was a place I’d wanted to go to for a long time but it’s nearly impossible to get there using public transport, though tourist buses run in summer.
 We had the mixed meat plate and surely all of their beers.